Season 1, Episode 42

 Lorne Brown:

 Laura.
-So we were talking about co depending, and I don’t know if you had anything else you wanted to add to that, but I I did like your story. ’cause so many people say, after hearing that I did speak my truth, <laugh>, I told him he’s an asshole.
+So we were talking about co-dependency, and I don’t know if you had anything else you wanted to add to that, but I did like your story. because so many people say, after hearing that I did speak my truth, I told him he’s an as*hole.
 But that’s, and you have to figure out who your truth is.
 And that is about doing your own work.

 Gila Golub: